SaraFreitas02/Vet-Registration-Form/README.md

 ![Untitled design (5)](https://github.com/user-attachments/assets/9900f0ce-256f-43db-8c38-11e63fde5d58)

-- **Password Visibility Toggle:** It is possible to toggle the visibility of the password through an icon displayed the right side of the respective inputs.
+- **Password Visibility Toggle:** It is possible to toggle the visibility of the password through an icon displayed at the right side of the respective inputs.
 To make it a bit more engaging, the icon also changes depending on the visibility of the password.
 ![Untitled design (6)](https://github.com/user-attachments/assets/d3e19583-2e23-41e7-a1f9-e04363ea404d)